 They range in price from the low end at around £50 for a basic model, and all the way up to £300, for the higher featured models.
 A typical average price to pay for something of really good quality is around £120-170.

 That type of money, will get you a very good SDS hammer drill, that will last for years.

 Just below we have done a table that shows the top 10 SDS hammer drills.
 We have included the product name, an average RRP, and the overall buyer satisfaction rating.

 The rating we have taken from reading all the online reviews, and then working out how highly buyers rated their purchase.
 The price we have used is the Recommended Retail Price RRP.

 The good news is that most of these can be found online, at much less than the RRP.
-Underneath the table, we have reviewed each one in greater detail, and included current Amazon pricing.
+Underneath the table, we have reviewed each one in greater detail, and included the average online pricing.

 SDS Drill Name